servertap-io/servertap/README.md

 Install this plugin by dropping the jar into the `plugins/` directory on your server.

+The Permission for the `/servertap` Command is `servertap.admin`.
+The Command lets you reload the plugin and display information about it.

 Then, you can query the server using `curl` or Postman, or anything that speaks HTTP.